 Equipment cleaning will be performed in the same manner as an out-going bulk container.
 It will be scraped, brushed, and/or swept to remove waste residue on the exterior of the equipment such that the possibility of a waste release to the environment by the transporting or moving of equipment from the transfer building or the facility will be minimized.
 Occasionally, water may be used to wash a portion of a truck or piece of equipment.
-However, there will not be any regular need for "decontamination" of the trucks, rail cars, or equipment other than the standard cleaning defined above which will be conducted within the transfer building.
+The need for decontamination of the trucks, rail cars, or equipment is defined above will be conducted within the transfer building.
 The building and equipment, such as the air filters and collection spots or areas, will be swept and cleaned, when necessary.
 After being emptied, rail cars and trucks will be cleaned such that they are RCRA-empty and/or an appropriate manifest will be carried.